 There are three different picture rails in my house and they are all completely different.

-Below are some creative ideas to try with your picture rail.
+Below are some creative ideas to try on your picture rail.

 Use Vintage Art on a Picture Rail